notPlancha/eda-lab-1/report/main.typ

   Study the intrinsic dimensionality when introducing noise of various sizes to the curve.
 ]

+For this exercise, to introduce noise of various sizes, we decided to, while generating the points from the curve, add a random noise to the point $(x,y,z)$ generated each iteration, so the new noisy point would be equal to $ (x + u_1 * sigma, y + u_2 * sigma, z + u_3 * sigma), u_1,u_2,u_3 ~ U(0,1) $

-For this exercise, to introduce noise of various sizes, we decided to generate and add random points to our plot, and record the intrinsic dimensionality every time a new random point was added.
+// generate and add random points to our plot, and record the intrinsic dimensionality every time a new random point was added.
 The random points were uniformly generated over the minimum and maximum of every dimension of our curve.
 The code for this process is listed in @4b_code, the curve with the final noise can be observed in @4b_figure, and the Estimate Intrinsic Dimensionality plotted over the number of noise data points added can be observed in @4b_plot

 #figure(
-  image("images/4b_figure.png", height: 20%), caption: [Curve with noise added] )<4b_figure>
+  image("images/4b_figure.png", height: 20%), caption: [Curves with noise added] )<4b_figure>
 #figure(
   image("images/4b plot.png", height: 40%), caption: [Intrinsic Dimensionality over noise size] )<4b_plot>
+We can see from @4b_figure that, as expected, a bigger level of noise will make the curve less recognizable, to the point that calling it a curve is even questionable.
+From @4b_plot, we can see that the intrinsic dimensionality estimate goes up as noise increases, exponentially increasing until around IED = 3, which makes sense since adding a noise factor can be even argued as adding another intrinsic dimension to our curve.
+The IED increase seems to stabilize around this estimate, around a noise of $sigma approx 0.25$.

-For the first $approx 12$ noise data points, the intrinsic Dimensionality seems to be relatively low and going down, suggesting that the dataset has a we--defined structure; until it reaches a somewhat consistent value until $approx 27$, where the values starts increasing rapidly with the number of noise data points added.
+// For the first $approx 12$ noise data points, the intrinsic Dimensionality seems to be relatively low and going down, suggesting that the dataset has a we--defined structure; until it reaches a somewhat consistent value until $approx 27$, where the values starts increasing rapidly with the number of noise data points added.
 This suggest that beyond a certain point, as noise increases, the metric also increases, showing how noise disrupts rapidly disrupts the original structure.

 #question[
   == c)
   Is there any threshold number of noise size for the intrinsic dimensionality estimate?
 ]

-While it's difficult to define a strict threshold, for this particular curve, a noise level of approximately 40 data points can be considered a reasonable threshold.
+From @4b_plot, it seems that the the noise size seem to not affect the IDE as much around $sigma = 0.25$, seemingly being exponentially increasing before that.
+To investigate the existence of such threshold, even smaller numbers of noise were calculated.

+#figure(
+image("4c.png"), caption: [Intrinsic dimensionality estimate over even smaller noise sizes] )

+Using even smaller noise sizes, we can see that the correlation is still present, without any threshold of noise before the increase starts.
+From this, we can conclude that, although there's a threshold for the IDE to stop increasing, there's no threshold before it starts increasing: the smallest amount of noise will always increase our IDE, making it a reliable metric for noise.

+#pagebreak()

 #question[
   = 5)

   == a)
-  Apply the Singular value decomposition (SVD) to dataset Leukemia, choose a proper lower dim $k$ via elbow in the plot of singular vaules, then plot the dimension reduced data in both 2-dim and 3-dim (in case your $k$ is at least three).
+  Apply the Singular value decomposition (SVD) to dataset Leukemia, choose a proper lower dim $k$ via elbow in the plot of singular values, then plot the dimension reduced data in both 2-dim and 3-dim (in case your $k$ is at least three).
 ]
 With the elbow method we identified $k = 6$ as the optimal number of components for dimensionality reduction, as shown on Figure 16.
 Using this information, we then performed Singular Value Decomposition (SVD) and visualized the reduced-dimension data in both 2D and 3D, as shown in Figure 17 and 18.